 Duncan MacDonald is a Financial Analyst with the PBO.
 Duncan has held various analytical positions in private business, working in the reinsurance (FlagstoneRE) and renewable energy (Brookfield Renewable Energy) industries.

-Duncan obtained an MSc.
-(Statistics) from Acadia University and is currently pursuing part time studies towards an MA (Economics) at Carleton University.
+Duncan has obtained an MSc. in Statistics from Acadia University and an MA in Economics from Carleton University.